Polly Fordyce

 Polly Fordyce is an Associate Professor of Genetics and Bioengineering and fellow of the ChEM-H Institute at Stanford University.
 Her laboratory's research focuses on developing and applying new microfluidic platforms for quantitative, high-throughput biophysics and biochemistry and single-cell genomics.

 Fordyce was born and raised in Washington, DC.

 Education

 Fordyce double-majored in physics and biology at the University of Colorado Boulder, graduating in 2000.
 She then began a PhD in the lab of Steven Block at Stanford University, where she worked as part of a team that developed new microscopes for applying force to molecules and understanding how it affected their movements.
-After receiving her PhD in 2007, she moved to UCSF to pursue postdoctoral research in Joe DeRisi's laboratory developing high-throughput methods for the analysis of transcription factor interactions.
+After receiving her PhD in 2007, she moved to UCSF to pursue postdoctoral research in Joseph DeRisi's laboratory developing high-throughput methods for the analysis of transcription factor interactions.
 She has been a professor at Stanford since 2014.

 Research

 Fordyce's lab develops approaches for high throughput quantitative biochemistry, biophysics, and single cell assays, using a variety of approaches including microfluidics.
 One of her lab's accomplishments is the development of the method HT-MEK (High-Throughput Microfluidic Enzyme Kinetics), which enables researchers to analyze the effects of thousands of mutations on an enzyme's activity in a single experiment.